 Education & Career

-Our aim is to ensure that all Club members graduate from high school on time, ready for a post-secondary education and a 21st-century career.
+Our aim is to ensure all Club members graduate from high school on time, ready for post-secondary education and a 21st-century career.

 Young people prepare for future roles as human services professionals by participating in career development activities, discovering the importance of community service, building customer service skills and completing a Club apprenticeship.
-Clubs that implement this program make an investment in the development of Club members’ interpersonal skills, work ethic and sense of community responsibility.
+By implementing this program, the Club is making an investment in the development of Club members’ interpersonal skills, work ethic and sense of community responsibility.
 Helping today’s youth cultivate a passion for giving back to their community is a responsibility we treasure!

 Project Learn reinforces the academic enrichment and school engagement of young people during the time they spend at the Club.
-This strategy is based on research demonstrating that students do much better in school when they spend their non-school hours engaged in fun, but academically beneficial, activities.
+This strategy is based on research demonstrating that students do much better in school when they spend their non-school hours engaged in fun, academically beneficial activities.

-Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high-yield learning activities, which include leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help, tutoring and games (such as Scrabble), that develop young people’s cognitive skills.
+Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high yielding learning activities, which include leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help, tutoring and games (such as Scrabble), that develop young people’s cognitive skills.
 All in all, we’re developing a love for learning.

 Project Learn also emphasizes parent involvement and collaboration between Club and school professionals as critical factors in creating the best after-school learning environment for Club members ages 6 to 18.